 Starless Elephant Trunk

 As part of processing we often make star masks to work on stars or nebulosity independently.
 I had to save my star mask to share it since it was just to beautiful to pass up!

 One advantage of building a star mask is that we can use that star mask with morphological transform to try and soften some of the stars to bring the focus back on to the nebulosity.
 Since stars are super bright in comparison, sensors seem to over-expose some stars while trying to gather as much photons on nebulosity.

 Here is an image with the stars slightly toned down.

-We also experimented with some of the blue vs teal.
+We also experimented with some of the blues vs teal.
 It’s all about finding that color transition and mix that you love.
 I have no preference right now, just wanted to share the possibilities of toning things down or brightening things up to try and show off everything in this beautiful field of view.